Understanding how to reduce churn is critical to the success of your SaaS company.

 Why Did This Happen?

 Adopting a new software solution can be difficult.
 Until customers are reaping the benefits, they see it as more of an obstacle to overcome than a valuable part of their business.
 By assigning customers a CAM, Zendesk helped to make the transition easier, forming a positive relationship in the process.
+I have done this at both BigCommerce and Mavenlink, and highly recommend it.

 - The amount of contact you’ll have with your customers depends on the service you provide.
 Though a high-touch CAM team might not be right for you, the only time customers hear from you should not when you ask them for money.